Detecting Where Effects Occur by Testing Hypotheses in Order: Strong FWER Control

 The error load $G_\ell$ measures the severity of exposure to false rejections at level $\ell$.
-It is the product of two quantities: $k^{\ell-1}$, the number of nodes at level $\ell$ in the full tree (the maximum number of true nulls that could be exposed there), and $\prod_{j=0}^{\ell-1} \theta_j$, the probability that the testing procedure reaches level $\ell$ by rejecting every ancestor along the way.
+It is the product of two quantities: $k^{\ell-1}$, the number of nodes at level $\ell$ in the full tree (the maximum number of true nulls that could be exposed there), and $\prod_{j=1}^{\ell-1} \hat{\theta}_j$, an estimated upper bound on the probability that the testing procedure reaches level $\ell$ by rejecting every ancestor along the way.
 When $G_\ell$ is small, either few nulls are exposed at that depth or the procedure is unlikely to reach it --- either way, level $\ell$ contributes little to the FWER.
-When $G_\ell$ is large, many true-null nodes may be tested at that depth, and each such test has a false-rejection probability of at most $\alpha$ (by the Valid Tests condition).
-The total FWER contribution from level $\ell$ is therefore at most $G_\ell \cdot \alpha$.
+When $G_\ell$ is large, many true-null nodes may be tested at that depth; under the conditional-validity bound~\eqref{eq:cond-valid}, each such node contributes at most its path power times the node's testing level.
+The total level-$\ell$ contribution is therefore bounded by $G_\ell \cdot \alpha$ in the natural-gating regime.